-Better together - The RN and the EHRJanuary 17th, 2012 in Health /
+Better together - The RN and the EHRJanuary 17, 2012 in Medicine & Health / Health

 With the prodding of new federal legislation, electronic health records (EHRs) are rapidly becoming part of the daily practice of hospital nurses the frontline providers of care.
 In the first large study of its kind, researchers at the University of Pennsylvania School of Nursing determined that nurses working with EHRs consistently reported more improvements to nursing care and better health outcomes for patients than nurses working in hospitals without this technology.